What is Akbuk in Turkey like?

 There is a nice selection of upmarket restaurants along its traditional sea front, along with the small local more Turkish ones, a selection of bars, and shops and several small supermarkets, so you have no need to travel away from the resort.
 You can book boat trips direct from the harbour, or pick up the morning catch for dinner.

 For shopping in Akbuk, there are only a few small fashion stores.
-For food shopping you can visit Tansas and Migros which are two very large supermarkets.
-A daily market is also held every Friday which sells a variety of fresh fruit and vegetables.
+For food shopping you can visit Carrefour and Migros which are two large supermarkets.
+A daily market is also held every Tuesday which sells a variety of fresh fruit and vegetables.

 For those who enjoy history, Akbuk offers some great historic sites that are worth a visit.
 There is the Priene Ancient City which is located about 50km from Akbuk.
 Priene used to be a harbour in the Byzantine time.
 You will be able to see the ancient theatre which can sit 5,000 people.
 There are ruins of a Turkish bath, plus the Byzantine Church and the Athena Temple.

-Another get site to explore is the Miletos Ancient City, situated 20km from Akbuk.
+Another great site to explore is the Miletos Ancient City, situated 20km from Akbuk.
 The city was famous for its art, science and trading.
 Miletos has a theatre 140 metres wide and 30 metres high able to hold 15,000 people.
-Here you will also be able to see ruins of Faustina baths and Serapis temple.
+Here you will also be able to see ruins of Faustina Baths and Serapis Temple.
 Some ruins have been taken from this ancient city and are being displayed at the Berlin Museum in Germany.

 Many people who have come from big cities to visit Akbuk have made decisions to retire here.
 There are plans for quite a bit of development of the next few years but given the building restriction and preservation order this resort is set to become exclusive to people seeking idyllic holiday homes.